 One of my biggest proposals to decrease poverty is providing Equity Bonds.
 In this plan, we would provide Equity Bonds of $1,000 to every child in New York City.
 The plan would also provide annual deposits of up to $2,000 for public, charter, and low-income private school students.

 This investment would immediately begin to tackle generational wealth disparities that play a fundamental role in systemic inequality.
 Funds would be accessible to enrollees upon graduation from a New York City school, attainment of a G.E.D. or apprenticeship (including a grace period), for purposes like paying for college, buying a home, starting a business, eradicating debt, and other methods of achieving economic security.

 You can learn more about that proposal https://shaunfornyc.com/equity-bonds/

 What specific steps will you take to increase the participation of eligible New Yorkers in federally-funded programs such as SNAP and WIC?

 Through my deep connections with the Biden Administration, I’d work with Secretary of Agriculture, Tom Vilsack to expand access to food including SNAP and WIC.
 I’d partner with him to rethink what goes into the Thrifty Food Plan market basket to make sure that healthy and nutritious foods are covered in these programs.

 I’d also work with the federal and state governments to expand SNAP so that the restaurant meals program can be used to fill these needs.
-This would ensure that fresh,, hot meals that are culturally appropriate can be delivered to communities and ease the burden on our.
+This would ensure that fresh,, hot meals that are culturally appropriate can be delivered to communities and ease the burden on our food pantries.
 It would also help restaurants get back on their feet after the pandemic.